Game-Theoretic Semantics for ATL+ with Applications to Model Checking: Conclusion

-The \GTS for $\ATLplus$ developed here has both conceptual and technical importance, as it explains better how the memory-based strategies in the compositional semantics can be generated, and thus also provides better insight on the algorithmic aspects of that semantics.
-A natural extension of the present work is to develop \GTS for the full $\ATLs$.
+In conclusion, we note that the game-theoretic semantics for $\ATLplus$ developed here has both conceptual and technical importance, as it explains better how the memory-based strategies in the compositional semantics can be generated and thus also provides better insight on the algorithmic aspect of that semantics.